 The storm reserve is for hurricanes and other named storms that cause significant damage to Tampa Electric's system.
-Tampa Electric can petition the FPSC to seek recovery of restoration costs over a 12-month period, or longer, as determined by the FPSC, as well as replenish the reserve.
-As at December 31, 2019, Tampa Electric's storm reserve liability balance was \$62 million (\$48 million USD).
+As allowed by the FPSC, if the charges to the storm reserve exceed the storm liability, the excess is to be carried as a regulatory asset.
+Tampa Electric can draw on such reserve to fund restoration costs and can petition the FPSC to seek recovery of unfunded restoration costs over a 12-month period, or longer, as determined by the FPSC, as well as replenish the reserve.